pmarks-net/ipvfoo/README.md

 ## Running IPvFoo unpacked from git

-IPvFoo uses a common codebase for Chrome and Firefox, but `manifest.json` is browser specific.
+IPvFoo shares a common codebase for Chrome and Firefox, but `manifest.json` is browser specific.

 Firefox shows this error when running the Chrome version: